diwa1312/DIWAKAR-REDDY/README.md

    * **Application**: If pilots are feeling any stress because of any cause then it will automatically intimate his response to control room.?
   * **Automatic street light control using LDR sensor**
     * **Application**:To control street light without involvement man power and also to reduce the man power.
-    * Received a certificate of completing the mini project in Arduino entitled street light control using LDR sensor.???????????????
+    * Received a certificate of completing the mini project in Arduino entitled street light control using LDR sensor.
 * **Digital counter using IR sensor**
   * **Application**: To count the number of students present in a classroom.
    * Received a certificate of completing the mini project in Arduino entitled Digital counter using IR sensor from Uniq technologies.